MRSongXiaoBo/OutSystems_Demo/Training.md

   __C__ No, since it is exactly the same.

   __D__ No, it is preferable to use the Entity instead of the Structure.

+  __3 .
+Regarding non-SELECT queries, which of the following options is correct?__

+  __A__ It is not possible to execute DELETE queries with the SQL Tool.

+  __B__ It is not possible to use Query Parameters in Non-SELECT queries.

+  __C__ It is mandatory to specify all Attributes in an INSERT query.

+  __D__ It is mandatory to set the Output Entity or Structure.